lasselundstenjensen/itu-bds-sdse/lessons/09-workflows-introducing-dagger/E-typical-structure.md

 1. A pipeline in Go in its simplest form is a single file, e.g. `pipeline.go`.
 2. The pipeline starts through the entry point function `main()`.
 3. A Dagger client and background context is created.
-This is what orchestates Docker under the hood and is responsible for building the execution graph.
+This is what orchestrates Docker under the hood and is responsible for building the execution graph.
 4. Pipeline stages are defined.
 These consist of the code you want to run, e.g. shell commands.

 </br>